towersvault/shinpokered/README.md

 You can choose RUN while holding SELECT in trainer battles to forfeit the match and black yourself out.

-There is a built-in nuzlocke mode that can be toggled from the options menu.
+There is a built-in nuzlocke mode that can be toggled from the extra options menu.

 The girl in Oak's lab toggles wild pokemon randomization.
 If activated early enough in the game, your starter pokemon choices are randomized as well.

 One of the aides in Oak's lab toggles scaling of trainer rosters to your level (evolving them if applicable).

-As an alternative to trainer scaling, there is now an obedience level-cap that can be toggled in the options menu.
+As an alternative to trainer scaling, there is now an obedience level-cap that can be toggled in the extra options menu.
-With the cursor in the BATTLE STYLE section, press A to toggle it on and off.
-While active, the current maximum obedience level will display in the options menu.
+While active, the current maximum obedience level will display in the extra options menu.
 All pokemon, not just trades, will start to disobey if over the displayed level cap.

 The other aide in Oak's lab toggles a pokeball-caught symbol in battle after obtaining the pokedex.